 A Complete Guide To Short-Term Mortgages

-As the prospective home buyer, you’re the expert in your own needs and aspirations, and one of the most important parts of the home buying process is balancing these things to determine which loan terms will help you achieve your financial goals.
-One of these options is a short-term mortgage.
+Prospective home buyers are the experts in their own needs and aspirations.
+One of the most important parts of the home buying process is balancing these factors to determine which loan terms will help you achieve your financial goals.
+For some homeowners, the best option is a short-term mortgage.

 What Is A Short-Term Mortgage?